 - Injuries from dog bites and attacks cost $412 million in 2009, compared with $387.2 million a year earlier, the fifth straight increase.
 The number of claims increased 4.8 percent to 16,586.
 Nearly 4.7 million people are bitten by dogs each year and 50 percent of dog bite fatalities are children under 10 years old.
 These dog bites range from minor injuries to serious dog maulings, resulting in bodily injury and even death.
 In 2012, there were an estimated 38 fatal dog attacks in the United States.

 - In the US, approximately 100 children are bitten by dogs every day and approximately 92 of these children will need medical attention.
 One third of all injury claims against homeowner liability policies are related to dog attacks.

 More Dog Bite Injury Statistics

-Here are some more interesting statistics about dog bites written by Chris Davis in his book, When The Dog Bites:
+Here are more interesting statistics about dog bites written by Chris Davis in his book, When The Dog Bites: